FALCON RECREATION CENTER (INDOORS)

 BIRCHWOOD PARK (INDOORS)

 Birchwood Park has three courts in a nicely lit gym with no glare and few extra lines.
 Birchwood is in the southwest corner of Palatine, at 435 W Illinois St .
 The phone number is 847-991-1960.
 Because times change several times a year, it’s best to call to confirm play.
-As of late September, 2019 we play Tuesday evenings 6:30 to 8:30, Wednesday from Noon to 4:00, and Thursday from 11:00 to 4:00.
+We play Wednesday from Noon to 4:00, and Thursday from 11:00 to 4:00.
 Our monthly newsletter will pass on to members any new play times at this facility.

 HARPER COLLEGE (INDOORS)